herbertwells/Volcano/README.md

 # Volcano Integration for Home Assistant

 **This integration is under heavy, active development.
-There may be multiple updates per day, possibly resulting in errors or distruption to the integration or Home Assistant.
+There may be multiple updates per day, possibly resulting in errors or disruption to the integration or Home Assistant.
 I will change this notice once the software is available for a proper release.**

 A custom Home Assistant integration to connect and control the **Storz & Bickel Volcano Hybrid Vaporizer** via Bluetooth.
 This integration enables precise control over the vaporizer's heat and pump functions, real-time monitoring of temperature, and seamless automation.